loicginoux/loicginoux/src/content/blog/git-commands-to-remember.md

 ---
-layout: ../../layouts/BlogLayout.astro
+title: Git commands to remember
-title: "Git commands to remember "
+pubDate: 2014-02-10
-date: 2014-02-10
+snippet: Notes about some git commands I like to remember.
-description: 'test test'
+tags:
-tags: ["programming processes"]
+  - programming processes
-published: true
+published: tru
-lang: "en"
+category: Tips
 ---
 Even if I use git everyday, I don't always remember the exact commands to do some git actions.
 This is few notes I like to have close when I need them.